iterative/dvc.org/static/docs/commands-reference/checkout.md

 - `-f`, `--force` - do not prompt when removing workspace files.
-Changing the current set of DVC-files with SCM commands like `git checkout` can result in the need for DVC to remove files which should not exist in the current state and are missing in the local cache (they are not committed in DVC terms).
-This option controls whether the user will be asked to confirm these files removal.
+Changing the current set of DVC-files with SCM commands like `git checkout` can result in the need for DVC to remove data files which should not exist in the current project version, and which are missing from the local cache (when they haven't been committed to DVC).
+This option controls whether the user will be asked to confirm the removal of these files.

 - `-R`, `--recursive` - performs recursive checkout for target directory.